recent changes all exhibits

 3EG1

-The CV1526 is an interesting CRT from several perspectives, firstly it is relatively long for the screen diameter, secondly there is a fourth anode acting after the deflection plates and PDA (post deflection acceleration) is normally seen on later tubes and finally the pinch ends in a pressed glass foot.
+The CV1526 is an interesting CRT from several perspectives, firstly it is relatively long for the screen diameter, secondly there is a fourth anode acting after the deflection plates and PDA (post deflection acceleration) is normally seen on later tubes and finally the pinch ends with a pressed glass foot.

 These features seem to point to an early high frequency display.
 The length allows for a small deflection angle and thus requires a low deflection voltage.
 Developing a high voltage at wide bandwidth requires special amplifier valves and we may conclude that these were not available.
 The 4.0 V heater was common on UK valves in the 1930s but not the 1940s.
 The glass foot also suggests mid to late 1940s and conflicts with a 4.0 V heater.
+The Cintel advert from 1958 does not give an introduction date but confirms that it was a current product at that date.

 The PDA a4 has connects to the envelope via a side contact as would be found on television tubes.